 Pump Act Readiness (Part 1): 15-Minute Site Audit

-Most nursing employees are entitled to reasonable break time and a private, functional space to pump each time they need to for up to one year after childbirth, and never in a bathroom.
+Most nursing employees are entitled to reasonable break time and a private, functional space to pump each time they need to for up to one year after childbirth, and never in a bathroom, according to the PUMP Act.
 Do a quick audit this week!

 Your 7-point walk-through: